Autobahn: East Germany: 1949–1990

-The autobahns of East Germany (GDR) were neglected in comparison to those in West Germany after 1945.
 In 1956, the speed limit was set to 100 km/h in the new version of the Rules of the Road (Straßenverkehrsordnung), which adopted a lot of rules that corresponded with the international standards of the time.
 The reasons for this speed limit are unknown.
 Oftentimes it is argued that the roads were in a poor state, however, there is no proof that the road conditions were a relevant factor in introducing the speed limit, especially since the roads were not much used in the first 20 years after the Second World War and the majority of the road network was based on the Reichsautobahn of Nazi-Germany just like in West Germany, and thus were in a good state.
-Speed limit violations on the autobahns of the GDR were rare because most cars didn’t have the engine power to go much faster than the set limit.
+Speed limit violations on the autobahns of the GDR were rare because most cars didn't have the engine power to go much faster than the set limit.
 For example, the most common car of the GDR, the Trabant, could reach a maximum of only 110 km/h.